Halochkin/bouncePath/platform/EventLoopElement/WhatIs_Event-Loop_Element.md

    * Execute them, starting with the oldest one.
 2. Do nothing until there is a new task and then go to step 1

+The <event-loop> is primarily an "event queue".
+But, since the <event-loop> *writes* all events into the DOM.
+Explicitly.
+If the <event> and <task> elements are not deleted from the DOM, then the content of the <event-loop> will also function as an "event log", ie. killing two birds with one stone.
 ## What is <task>

 Mdn says that